gabrielramirezv/SARS-CoV-2_in_wastewater/docs/project_report.md

 ## Problem Statement

-We hypothesized that the concentration of coronavirus elements in wastewaters will increase or decrease through time, responding to the pandemic stage.
+We hypothesized that the concentration of coronavirus elements in wastewater will increase or decrease through time, responding to the pandemic stage.
 Our objective is to find a tendency in coronavirus elements concentrations to increase or decrease.